-Any foreign investors, their executives, managers and employees have to obtain a right work visa or immigration option to be able to work and stay in the U.S. Some of those options could be B-1 business visitor for business meetings and initial exploration; Startup visa for high-growth startup companies; E-1 Treaty Trader or E-2 Treaty Investor; L-1A New Business or L-1A Manager or Executive; O-1A visa for person of extraordinary ability in business, arts or others; TN (Canada/Mexico) work visa for U.S. company; H-1B work visa (or other H visa) for a U.S. company; E-5 Investor Immigration Program (Green card).
+Any foreign investors, their executives, managers and employees have to obtain a right work visa or immigration option to be able to work and stay in the U.S. Some of those options could be B-1 business visitor for business meetings and initial exploration; Startup visa for high-growth startup companies; E-1 Treaty Trader or E-2 Treaty Investor for trader or investor from a treaty country; L-1A New Business or L-1A Manager or Executive or L-1B Specialized Knowledge worker of a multinational organization; O-1A visa for a person of extraordinary ability in business, arts or others; TN (Canada/Mexico) work visa for Canadian or Mexican citizen to work at a U.S. company; H-1B work visa (or other H visa) for a foreign professional worker to work for a U.S. company; or E-5 Investor Immigration Visa Program (Green card).

 Below, we will discuss some those nonimmigrant visa options and immigration options for foreign investors and their employees.